 People who have not forgotten how to live.

-One time we were having a party at Jamrock — it was probably the third of what I like to call our ‘Groundations’ — that’s supposedly the rasta term for a periodic gathering of the tribe — and people were eating and drinking and Thai Sawan were playing their beautiful blend of reggae and southern folk styles, and the place was rocking in such a nice way.
-Almost everybody was Thai — just Rico, Ginni, Johnnie, myself, maybe one or two others — and I turned to Rico and said,
+One time we were having a party at Jamrock — it was probably the third of our periodic ‘Groundations’ — that being the rasta term for a periodic gathering of the tribe — and people were eating and drinking and Thai Sawan were playing their beautiful blend of reggae and southern folk styles, and the place was rocking in such a nice way.
+Almost everybody was Thai — just Rico, Ginni, Johnnie, myself, and one or two others — and I turned to Rico and said,

 You know, if you were from another planet, and you wanted to take a look at human beings, but only had a couple of hours, you could do worse than drop in here for a while.
 I looked around.

 Rico gets it.

 I’m not trying to idealise anyone.
 It is what it is.
-Natural humans, bound together in a natural human culture, living, getting by, getting on, making their own entertainment… These days that’s a rare and beautiful thing.
+Just humans, bound together in a natural human culture, living, getting by, getting on, making their own entertainment… These days that’s a rare and beautiful thing.

 The conviviality is all.

 There’s a rich subculture connected with this rambling jungle road which has only gradually revealed itself to me.
 It’s centred around musicians who play or have played in overlapping bands.
-Great musicians, some of them, who’ll never be rich, but like so many in this country, find a way to get by.
+Fine musicians, some of them, who’ll never make much money, but like so many in this country, find a way to get by.
 Like Neung, they are mostly from the South, from Pat-a-loon.
-Jamrock, in fact, is like a little enclave of the South, tucked away in the forest on a road that goes nowhere.
+Jamrock on these occasions is like a little enclave of the South, tucked away in the forest on a road that goes nowhere.

 They haven’t changed.
-Decent, civilised, down to earth, their radical plan is to carry on being how they always were, and to keep doing it until they can’t.
+Honorable, gentle, down to earth, their radical plan is to carry on being how they always were, and to keep doing it until they can’t.
 Just being human.